Jonny2424/JTV-Backend/README.md

 #### MVP
 - Each page can render properly.
 - User can request services.
-- User can submit their car.
+- User can submit car data.
-- Admin can has full control over data.
+- Admin has full control over data.
 - Admin can login with correct credentials.
 - Have a working full-stack application.
 - Construct app to have a MVC structure: Model, View, Controllers.
 - Complete CRUD functionality for two models.
-- Allow communication between 2 models.
+- Allow communication between models.
 - Have at least 50 GitHub commits.
 - Deploy website on Heroku.